c2platform/ansible-collection-forgerock/roles/ds/README.md

 Note: option `skipSchemaValidation` is required when importing LDIF with custom / self defined object classes as `import-ldif` will fail on schema validation of those object classes.

+Note: import is default disabled using `ds_import_enable: no`.
+This var can be used to toggle import on / off.

 ### Replication

 To create a two node cluster with [replication](https://backstage.forgerock.com/docs/ds/6/reference/index.html#dsreplication-1) you can add `ds_replication` var similar to shown below: